 Anyway, I do hope to hear from you, and I wish you the best in whatever you're doing or plan to do.
 You have meant a lot to me.Love, Erika

 I never heard back.
 I was surprised, upset, and confused.
 I still am.
 It was on my mind for a long time.
 I just wanted a response.
 Any response.
 “I met someone.”
 “I hate you.”
 Anything would have been better than this.

 Why am I sharing this story?
 I can now tell clients and friends first-hand what an impact ghosting has on someone’s feelings, perceptions of him or herself, and trust levels for a potentially long period of time.
 I know, rationally, that Josh’s disappearance had nothing to do with me.
 It was his inability to deal with his feelings and share them in a productive manner.
 But, the emotional, vulnerable side always continues to ask, “What did I do?”
 Nothing.

-So own up to your actions.
-Take a little discomfort in the present for a future of knowing you’re not a person who hurts others to spare yourself.
+So take a little discomfort in the present for a future of knowing you’re not a person who hurts others to spare yourself.
 Just be a good person, have fun with dating, and when it’s over, have the courtesy to talk to the person you’re seeing, even if the talk ends poorly.
 Most people would rather have it end poorly than not end at all.

 Disclaimer: We work hard to offer you valuable and reliable information about all of the products and services we review.
 In order to provide you with this free service, we use links on our site that provide us with commissions for referring you to the seller's site.
 We guarantee that this does not influence the material we present, but may influence the positioning on our site, and only supports our efforts to offer you the best and most relevant information possible.